Pb

 Key Applications

-The primary end-uses of Lead span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Lead span multiple sectors.
 The following applications represent the most significant sources of global demand:

-• Lead-acid batteries — Lead plays a vital role in lead-acid batteries, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Lead-acid batteries - Lead is valued in lead-acid batteries for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Cable sheathing — Lead plays a vital role in cable sheathing, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Cable sheathing - Lead is valued in cable sheathing for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-• Weight and ballast applications — Lead plays a vital role in weight and ballast applications, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+• Weight and ballast applications - Lead is valued in weight and ballast applications for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook